zippies/mirror/README.md

 # mirror
-a web tool to replace the uiautomatorviewer
+a web tool to replace the uiautomatorviewer(just for android)